brennoflavio/wuzapi/README.md

 * -address  : sets the IP address to bind the server to (default 0.0.0.0)
 * -port  : sets the port number (default 8080)
-* -logtype : format for logs, either console (default) or json
 * -color : enable colored output for console logs
 * -osname : Connection OS Name in Whatsapp
 * -skipmedia : Skip downloading media from messages